22.214.171.124 Qualification for SA

 Who does not qualify for SA?

-The following recipients do not qualify for SA:
+The following recipients did not qualify for SA:

-- Recipients whose incapacity for work is solely or primarily due to non-medical reasons (see examples).
+- Recipients whose incapacity for work was solely or primarily due to non-medical reasons (see examples).

 - complete a questionnaire, or